joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/06/28/briefing/hong-kong-anniversary-mrna-vaccines.html?searchResultPosition=3

 **Honk if Helen Mirren and Vin Diesel Should Have Kissed in ‘F9’**\
 `The Oscar winner’s cameo involves a car chase and some crackling chemistry.
 But could things turn romantic?
-We put the question to the actress herself.`\
+We put the question to Mirren herself.`\
 https://nytimes.com/2021/06/28/movies/helen-mirren-vin-diesel-f9.html?searchResultPosition=4

 **After Bodies Are Found, Some Say Canada Day Is Nothing to Celebrate**\